Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Finite element simulations

 FE simulations were carried out using the commercial software \textsc{ABAQUS/STANDARD} to predict the global force-displacement response and the local displacement and stretch fields of samples with complex geometries.
 The 2D geometry of each sample was obtained by importing the corresponding CAD model into \textsc{ABAQUS}, and simulations were conducted under the assumption of plane-stress conditions with a constant thickness of 2.5 mm.
 The material was modeled as hyperelastic, with the constitutive behavior defined via a user-defined material subroutine (\texttt{UHYPER}).
 This allowed for a flexible definition of strain energy density functions as combinations of classical terms, according to the models discovered by EUCLID.

 The computational domain was truncated to match the height of the region of interest used in the DIC measurements.
 Meshing was performed using four-node quadrilateral dominated elements (a combination of CPS3 and CPS4I elements).
 A mesh convergence study was conducted to ensure that the results were insensitive to further mesh refinement.
 It was observed that directly adopting the DIC mesh led to non-convergent or inaccurate results due to insufficient mesh quality and resolution, hence a refined and regularized mesh was employed in the FE analysis.
 Displacement-controlled loading was applied by prescribing the vertical and horizontal displacements on the top and bottom edges of the ROI.
 These displacement boundary conditions were extracted from the DIC measurements and mapped onto the FE mesh using interpolation and extrapolation techniques to ensure geometric and kinematic consistency.
 Dirichlet boundary conditions were applied to enforce the DIC-derived displacements, allowing for a one-to-one comparison between experimental and simulated deformation fields.
+This modeling choice allows for a one-to-one, local comparison between the experimental and simulated deformation> We thus isolate the capability of the approach to discover the constitutive model of the material from additional, and often hard-to-quantify, modeling errors arising from idealized and unrealistic boundary conditions which neglect, e.g., grip geometry, clamp contact/friction, imperfect alignment, out-of-plane motion and small geometric deviations.
 We used the \texttt{General Static} solver.

 This simulation setup enabled the evaluation of the identified/discovered models in replicating both the global mechanical response and the local deformation patterns, as captured experimentally through full-field DIC measurements.
 The reaction force, corresponding to the force measured experimentally by the testing machine, was computed in the simulations as the sum of the vertical reaction forces at all nodes along the top edge of the ROI.
 This approach is consistent with the equilibrium condition of the system and enables a direct comparison between simulated and measured global responses.